A Sharp Threshold for Spanning 2-Spheres in Random 2-Complexes: Proof of Theorem

 \begin{prop} A flat graph obtained by the flattening process applied to a good graph satisfies

-Moreover, \end{prop} \begin{proof} In a good graph $\frac{3m+2|C_W|}{7}\geq\lozenge.$ The flattening process may add at most $C_B$ extra bananas, since any new extra banana is the result of taking some component counted in $C_B$ from a square face.
-In particular

-We also have because removing the extra bananas does not change connectivity, and each of the disjoint components counted by $C_W$ and $C_B$ must have at least three vertices.
+\end{prop} \begin{proof} In a good graph $\frac{24m}{49}\geq\lozenge.$ The flattening process may add at most $C_B$ extra bananas, since any new extra banana is the result of taking some component counted in $C_B$ from a square face, thus On the other hand because removing the extra bananas does not change connectivity, and each of the disjoint components counted by $C_B$ must have at least three vertices.
 Thus, and therefore

 \end{proof}